MONEY HACKS

 The importance of diversification

 When looking at where your pension is invested, the main point to remember is that you should never keep all your eggs in one basket.
 By spreading your money across a range of different assets, this should ensure that if one type of asset isn’t doing so well, hopefully the performance of some of the others might make up for it.
 Most default funds will already be well-diversified, but it’s worth checking.
 Make sure you review your fund choices at least once a year to check that you’re happy with the amount of risk you’re taking, and that the charges haven’t increased.
-With our ongoing service, we’ll speak to you annually to talk you through this, or contact us whenever you like.
+With our ongoing service, we’ll speak to you regularly to talk you through this, or contact us whenever you like.

 Final salary or defined benefit schemes